sclee1005/vco_v1.0_matlab/README.md

 How to run:
 1. Extract files
 2. Download, copy, and where needed compile the following 3rd party code to the corresponding folders in the /third_party subfolder.
 (Make sure to add /third_party and all subfolders to Matlab path)
+3. Run SampleCodeForVCO to obtain VCO results for provided sample images.
+Modify corresponding file paths in SampleCodeForVCO.m to run VCO on different images.
 **************************************************************
 Links for 3rd party code
 - [1] Frangi filter : https://kr.mathworks.com/matlabcentral/fileexchange/24409-hessian-based-frangi-vesselness-filter
   Included within the folder is a modified implementation of the Frangi filter which is a slight improvement compared to the above implementation - link for original code :  http://rpal.cse.usf.edu/project1/Vessel_Feature_Detection_Codes.zip